pFransozi/pFransozi.github.io/_posts/2022-12-08-ISC2-CC-III-Foundational.md

 title:  ISC² CC III Foundational Concepts
 date:   2022-12-08 8:00:00
 description: analysis of foundational concepts from first chapter of the self-paced “Certified in Cybersecurity” training, focusing on security controls and governance elements.
-tags: ['security-control', 'governance-elements', 'concepts']
+tags: ['security-control', 'governance-elements', 'cc', 'isc²']
-category: ['isc²-cc-content']
 ---
 ## Introduction